 ONIHAGI

-Legendary creatures of Japanese folklore, the Oni are gigantic demons similar to orcs, with claws and horns that grow from their heads, and embody the forces of nature.
-In folk tales they are often described as wicked and destructive creatures.
-It is said that originally they were benevolent creatures capable of keeping away evil spirits, then, especially in popular tales, they began to be identified as monsters with destructive power, guardians of the underworld and bearers of natural calamities.
-It has been hypothesized that the Oni are nothing more than a transfiguration of the Emishi and the Ainu, ancient peoples who lived in some regions of Japan and who opposed the domination of the Japanese emperors during the late Nara and early Heian periods and were then exterminated.
+Legendary creatures of Japanese folklore, Oni are gigantic demons similar to orcs, with sharp claws and horns sprouting from their heads, embodying the untamed forces of nature.
+In folk tales they are often portrayed as wicked and destructive beings.
+It is said that they were originally benevolent spirits, capable of warding off evil, but over time—especially in popular stories—they came to be seen as terrifying monsters of immense destructive power, guardians of the underworld, and bringers of natural disasters.
+Some scholars have hypothesized that Oni may be a symbolic transfiguration of the Emishi and the Ainu, ancient peoples who inhabited certain regions of Japan and resisted the rule of the Japanese emperors during the late Nara and early Heian periods, before ultimately being exterminated.

 Hagi ware glazes (2): white Hagi glaze